Tony O'Reilly: Wealth and bankruptcy

+Death and legacy

+O'Reilly died, after a short illness, at St. Vincent's University Hospital, Dublin, on 18 May 2024, at the age of 88.
+The Taoiseach, Simon Harris, paid tribute to O'Reilly, describing him as "a giant of sport, business and media" and "a trailblazer"; the O'Reilly family also released a statement.
+The President of Ireland released a statement of tribute the next day, noting "so many aspects of Irish life that Anthony O'Reilly touched in an innovative and changing way" and further noting the massive contribution his work with the Ireland Funds made, and his "personal commitment to staying with what he saw as a symbolic Irish activity in Waterford Crystal".
+Journalist Matt Cooper said of him that "Other than Taoisigh and Ministers for Finance, few were as powerful and influential in the late 20th century and the first decade of 21st century Ireland".

+O'Reilly's removal was on 22 May 2024, to Church of the Sacred Heart, Donnybrook, Dublin 4, the parish church to which O'Reilly was long attached.
+It was attended by his six children, the current Taoiseach and past officeholders, and hundreds more.
+His funeral, led by a friend from the Jesuit order and concelebrated by 6 other priests, took place the following morning.
+His children led the mourners, along with Ireland's Tánaiste and representatives of the President of Ireland and the Taoiseach, and hundreds more, including a range of business, cultural and rugby union figures.
+It was announced that his cremation on 24 May would be private, and that his grandchildren and other family members would gather for a private memorial service later in the year.
+One of his daughters read his favourite poem, Kipling's If—, another the first reading, and all three of his sons delivered eulogies.

 Awards and honours

 In 1978, O'Reilly was awarded an honorary Doctorate of Laws (LLD) by Trinity College Dublin.

 In 1988, he was appointed an Honorary Officer of the Order of Australia (AO) for services to Irish-Australian relationships.

-O'Reilly was knighted in the 2001 New Year Honours "for services to Northern Ireland" – including in recognition for his work as head of The Ireland Funds charity.
-O'Reilly, who describes himself as a constitutional nationalist, sought the approval of the Irish Government in relation to the award, because it is a requirement of the Constitution of Ireland that "No title of nobility or of honour may be accepted by any citizen except with the prior approval of the Government".
-As O'Reilly is also a British subject, in part due to his pre-1949 Irish birth, he holds a substantive and not just an honorary knighthood, and can validly style himself Sir, as he has done; see British honours system.
+O'Reilly was knighted in the 2001 New Year Honours "for long and distinguished service to Northern Ireland"; including in recognition for his work as head of The Ireland Funds charity.
+O'Reilly, who described himself as a constitutional nationalist, sought the approval of the Irish Government in relation to the award, because it is a requirement of the Constitution of Ireland that "No title of nobility or of honour may be accepted by any citizen except with the prior approval of the Government".
+As O'Reilly was also a British subject, in part due to his pre-1949 Irish birth, he held a substantive and not just an honorary knighthood, and could validly style himself Sir, as he did, using the style "Sir Anthony O'Reilly". (see British honours system.)